 6. Give a gift of hope this year: If you’re struggling for a gift idea - why not support WWF’s work by choosing an animal adoption or one of our memberships?
 These are perfect gifts for nature and wildlife-lovers wanting to help the environment.
 From Animal Adoptions to our range of Memberships, there is a gift for environmentalists of any age.
 Give a loved one a gift from WWF, and together we can bring our world back to life.

-7. Cut your food waste.
-The food production is the biggest cause of tropical deforestation.
-Try to cut any waste by planning ahead - be realistic about how much food you really need and use up leftovers.
+7. Cut your food waste: Food production is the biggest cause of tropical deforestation.
+Try to cut any waste by planning ahead - be realistic about how much food you need and use up leftovers.
 Instead of clingfilm, use Tupperware, foil and wax cloth covers to keep leftovers nice and fresh!

-11. Think about your lights.
-Use LED lights on your Christmas tree, they use less energy and look just as good!
-Also, switch off your lights at night, its safer and won’t cost the earth.
+12. Think about your lights: Use LED lights on your Christmas tree, they use less energy, last longer and look just as good!
+Also, switch off your lights at night - it's safer and won’t cost the earth.

 Out and about

-14. Dressing for the party season.
-Tis’ the season to get merry - which might mean that you feel like you need to find something new to wear.
-This year, choose the sustainable option and try to use clothing that you already have!
-If you really can’t find anything to wear, ask your friends or family.
+15. Dressing for the party season: This year, choose the sustainable option and try to use clothing that you already own!
+If you can’t find anything to wear, ask your friends or family.
 Or try looking around second-hand shops or using second-hand apps, for your new Christmas party outfit.

-15. Reconnect to nature.
-The festive season is all about spending time with friends and family.
+16. Reconnect to nature: The festive season is all about spending time with friends and family.
 Try making one of your festive activities a walk around your local park or nature reserve.
 Winter is a great time to spot all sorts of over-wintering birds.
 Download the Seek app, which lets you identify and discover more about local species.
 It also helps scientists to track global biodiversity!